mattermost/docs/source/administration/statistics.rst

 Site Statistics
 -----------------

-System statistics are viewable under **System Console > Site Statistics** in prior versions or **System Console > Reporting** in versions after 5.12.
+System statistics are viewable under **System Console > Reporting** (or **System Console > Site Statistics** in versions prior to 5.12).
 The data shown here is a cumulative sum across all teams on the system.

 Total Users
     The total number of active accounts created on your system.
 Excludes deactivated accounts.